rozlynboutin/microbiome_helper/Metagenomics-Tutorial.md

 STAMP takes two main files as input the profile data which is a table that contains the abundance of features (i.e. taxonomic or functions) and a group metadata file which provides more information about each of the samples in the profile data file.

-The metadata file is the ''''hmp_metagenomics/hmp_map.txt'''' file.
+The metadata file is the **hmp_map.txt** file.
 Download this file locally to your computer using an appropriate method (e.g. WinSCP, etc.)
 You will also need the profile data file which is in a different format than metaphlan outputs.
 Therefore we first need to convert it using a script from the microbiome helper package.
 Once metaphlan is finished running do the conversion like this:

     metaphlan_to_stamp.pl metaphlan_merged_all.txt > metaphlan_merged_all.spf